-Project details Approach: This project will undertake research into breakthrough new bio-technology approaches for gold identification in the laboratory and in the mineral processing plant, and scope the potential for a novel low chemical-low energy biological extraction process.
-Results will be assessed against data from multiple sensor techniques and different gold samples.
+Project details Approach: Integrate multiple sensor techniques and correlate response against different gold samples.
 Gold has high value and contributes significantly to revenue, even as a by-product for complex copper ores.
 Prompt-gamma neutron activation analysis (PGNAA) has very good sensitivity to gold at the percentage level but gold occurrences are measured in parts per million (ppm) and may be very unevenly distributed.
-Thus, gold sensing has been a challenge in run of mine ore and fine particle slurries for which traditional X-ray fluorescence (XRF) is insufficient (1-5) .
-An alternative approach is to sense gold through proteins that have evolved over millions of years to bind and sense gold.
-Through the converging fields of structural biology, synthetic biology, and biosensing will use protein engineering to produce designer, highly sensitive protein biosensors for gold.
-This would allow nearly immediate detection of gold in the field.
-This project will analyse different gold binding proteins and allow them either directly or indirectly, through transcriptional activation, to produce fluorescence upon gold binding (6) .
-Applications that may arise from a successful outcome include a novel rapid technique for gold detection on the lab benchtop, and a new approach to gold sensing in real-time mineral processing by utilising a spray-on gold fluorescence activator created for cross-belt application.
-The project will use a range of gold-bearing mineral samples and size fractions, for which data from methods such as fire assay, PGNAA, hyperspectral, XRF, MLA and SEM, as well as optical spectroscopy, fluorescence analysis and visual microscopy are available or will be acquired.
-This approach will correlate various gold analysis techniques with the novel bio-technology approaches, enabling evaluation of the biological techniques for application in the mining industry, and defining the potential for further development of applications specific to gold and to other valuable elements.
-A future theme may be scoping research towards gold extraction by microbial gold digestion (7) .
-Industry partners OZ Minerals Boart Longyear Bureau Veritas Scantech Location University of Adelaide References (1) Tickner, J. et al. (2017).
+Thus, gold sensing has been a challenge in run of mine ore and fine particle slurries for which traditional x-ray fluorescence (XRF) is insufficient.
+Gamma Activation Analysis (GAA) has been studied in an attempt to address this situation (1) , in which an electron accelerator (8 MeV) and high flux power (5 kW) are used to penetrate particles up to 2 mm (1) .
+As this technique involves dangerously high gamma radiation it is only usable in controlled laboratory environments (2) .
+Additional techniques use photonic phenomena to sense gold, including the use of surface plasmon resonance effects (3) .
+These techniques all aim to directly detect gold but have their own unique limitations.
+An alternative approach is to sense gold indirectly through assessment of ore alteration and the host minerals where gold is found (4) .
+SEM and MLA are common techniques for determining modal mineralogy at small size fractions and, when correlated with hyperspectral, X-ray mapping and visual interrogation of core samples can be used to determine mineral hosts of gold ^(4,5) .
+This project will analyse different gold-bearing mineral samples and their size fractions using methods such as fire assay, PGNAA, hyperspectral, XRF, MLA and SEM, as well as optical spectroscopy, fluorescence analysis and visual microscopy.
+This will establish best-practice methods of correlating different gold analysis techniques for application in the mining industry to provide faster and more meaningful information.
+Industry OZ Minerals partners Boart Longyear Bureau Veritas Scantech Location University of Adelaide References (1) Tickner, J., et al. (2017).
 Improving the sensitivity and accuracy of gamma activation analysis for the rapid determination of gold in mineral ores.
 Applied Radiation and Isotopes 122 : 28-36.
-(2) Sokolov, A. D. et al. (2017).
+(2) Sokolov, A. D., et al. (2017).
 Industrial gamma-activation assay system for gold ore analysis.
 Minerals Engineering , 116 : 179-181.
-(3) Zuber, A. et al. (2016).
+(3) Zuber, A., et al. (2016).
 Detection of gold nanoparticles with different sizes using absorption and fluorescence based method.
 Sensors and Actuators , B: Chemical 227: 117-127.
-(4) Tusa, L. et al. (2019).
+(4) Tusa, L., et al. (2019).
 Mineral mapping and vein detection in hyperspectral drill-core scans: application to porphyry-type mineralisation.
 Minerals , 9 , 122.
-(5) Warlo, M. et al. (2019).
+(5) Warlo, M., et al. (2019).
 Automated quantitative mineralogy optimized for simultaneous detection of (precious/critical) rare metals and base metals in a production-focused environment.
-Minerals, 9, 440.
-(6) Ng, I-son et al. (2017).
-Identification of Gold Sensing Peptide by Integrative Proteomics and a Bacterial Two-Component System.
-Frontiers in chemistry .
-5, 127.
-(7) Reith F. et al. (2006).
-Biomineralization of Gold.
-Science, 313, 233-235.
+Minerals , 9 , 440.